-Crooked teeth aren’t the only orthodontic issue which can impact aesthetic appearance.
-A misaligned bite or teeth sticking out too far can cause people to feel self-conscious over their otherwise straight smile.
+Crooked teeth aren’t the only orthodontic issue that can impact aesthetic appearance.
+A misaligned bite or teeth sticking out too far can cause people to feel self-conscious about their otherwise straight smile.

 This is where functional appliances can help.
-Designed for young people with still-growing jaws, functional appliances take advantage of this natural growth potential to correct orthodontic issues.
+Designed for young people with still-growing jaws, functional appliances take advantage of natural growth potential to guide jaw development and improve alignment.
+In many cases, they act as a type of bite correction appliance, helping reposition the lower jaw to create a more balanced facial profile.

 So how will you know if functional appliances are the right option for you?
-We’ve put together some information to help make the decision.
+We’ve put together some information to help make the decision easier.

 Treatment with Functional Appliances

-Due to the fact that some functional appliances are removable, they can be seen as an easier option to braces.
-However, it’s important to keep in mind the success of this treatment relies on the patient’s dedication to wearing them.
-Unlike braces which are fitted to work their magic, functional appliances can often be removed, which can make them more convenient, but it also means they require co-operation from the wearer.
+Due to the fact that some functional appliances are removable, they can be seen as an easier option compared to braces.
+However, it’s important to keep in mind that the success of functional appliances relies on the patient’s dedication to wearing them.
+Unlike braces which are fitted to work their magic, functional appliances can often be removed.
+While this can make them more convenient, it also means they require co-operation from the wearer.

 Functional appliances are relatively painless, but may feel a bit strange for the first couple of days.
 Your speech will be different for a few days and you might feel an excess build-up of saliva in your mouth.
 These problems should pass in 2–3 days.